hrueger/typescript-course/course/05_Variables.md

 Variables can be imagined as little bags where we can insert things and get them back.

-Variables always start with the `let` keyword followed by the varable name.
+Variables always start with the `let` keyword followed by the variable name.
 A keyword is a certain word defined by the language itself, you cannot change it.
 You can't name your variables like the keywords, as this wouldn't make sense.

 Let's create a variable and save a string in it:
 ```typescript